 Laurelhurst is a close-in residential area of 1,817 homes with Laurelhurst Park at the heart.
 This neighborhood has circular medians planted with roses and statues of famous founders.
 Homes range from modest bungalows (not so modest prices) to Georgian mansions.
 Unlike Irvington, Laurelhurst is home to families.
 People chat over the front porch and take life a bit slower.
 Even though living in this area requires a healthy budget, you won't see many high-end cars here.
 Residents care more about their families and community, than their wheels.
 Average sales prices are $650,000-$1,200,000.
 Check out our NE Portland Pinterest page.

 Milwaukie is a city just south of SE Portland's nicest neighborhood (Eastmoreland) that until recently has gone unnoticed.
 The footprint of Milwaukie is quite large and has its western border along the Willamette River.
 It grew from a beginning in the 1950's from a few planned neighborhoods with homes on large treed lots.
-The city didn't have a 'master plan' so development happened in an 'as-needed' basis.
-A major surface street runs through it Hwy 99E, which until the early 60's was the major N-S commercial highway through Oregon.
+The city didn't have a 'master plan' so development happened on an 'as-needed' basis.
+A major surface street, which until the early 60's was the major N-S commercial highway through Oregon.
 This and the leftovers of that bygone era create an eclectic look, making Milwaukie somewhat less attractive than other surrounding cities.
+But things are changing.